Integral field spectrograph: Mirror array

-The sky image given by the telescope falls on a mirror-based slicer, typically made of ~30 rectangular mirrors, 0.1-0.2 mm wide, with the square input field reformatted into a narrow rectangular (long-slit like) output.
-The slicer is then coupled to a classical long-slit spectrograph that delivers the data cubes.
-The first mirror-based slicer near infrared IFS 3D/SPIFFI got is first science result in 2003.
+The sky image given by the telescope falls on a mirror-based "slicer," typically made of approximately 30 rectangular mirrors, 0.1 to 0.2 mm wide.
+The slicer reformats the input field into a collection of thin, adjacent "slices" resembling slits in a conventional multi-object spectrograph.
+This output is then fed to a classical long-slit spectrograph, which disperses and collects the incoming light.
+Such data can be reduced in the same fashion as a conventional multi-slit spectrograph, with post processing steps to recombine all spectra into a "cube" containing both spatial and spectral information.
+The first mirror-based slicer near-infrared IFS, the Spectrometer for Infrared Faint Field Imaging (SPIFFI) got its first science result in 2003.
 The key mirror slicer system was quickly substantially improved under the Advanced Imaging Slicer code name.
+A more recent slicer-based IFS is the Keck Cosmic Web Imager, KCWI, which features a choice of three separate slicers covering varying fields of view.
+This provides flexibility for observers to determine an optimal trade-off between field of view, spatial sampling, spectral resolution, and sensitivity to faint sources.

 Pros are high throughput, 100% on-sky spatial filling, optimal use of detector pixels and the capability to work at cryogenic temperatures.
 On the other hand, it is difficult and expensive to manufacture and to align, especially when working in the optical domain given the more stringent optical surfaces specifications.